tomwardill/Python-Articles/buildout-part1.rst

 So, if virtualenv can solve this problem for us, why do we need something else, something more complex to solve essentially the same problem?

-The answer, is that buildout doesn't just solve this problem, it solves a whole lot more problems, particuarly when it comes to 'how do I release this code to production, yet make sure I can still work on it, without breaking the release?'
+The answer is that buildout doesn't just solve this problem, it solves a whole lot more problems, particuarly when it comes to 'how do I release this code to production, yet make sure I can still work on it, without breaking the release?'

 Building something with buildout
 --------------------------------